aoloe/cpp-pybind11-playground/README.md

 - _Embedding_ it in your project as a Git submodule.
 - Installing pybind11 through your package manager (or downloading binaries that are installed in the system path).
+  - In 2023, in Debian Testing you need to install `pybind11-dev` and `python3-pybind11`.
 - Compiling pybind11 in a separate directory.